Life after cancer

 As you have fewer hospital visits and start to recover from the side effects of treatment, you may begin to feel relieved and hopeful.
 You may need to take it slowly at first, but doing some of the activities you did before cancer treatment may help you to feel more positive.

 Other feelings you may have include isolation or loneliness, a loss of confidence, or anger.
 You may find these feelings come and go at different times.
-And some days they may feel stronger than others.
+Some days they may feel stronger than others.

 Talking about how you feel with someone close can make it easier to cope.